apmcleod/met-align/README.md

 ## Project Overview
 This is a model for meter detection and alignment from live performance MIDI data.
 Example corpora are found in the `corpora` directory, [anacrusis files](#anacrusis-files) are found in the `anacrusis` directory, and a pre-trained grammar can be found in the `grammars` directory.

-NOTE: In order to work well, the notes in the input MIDI files should be split into monophonic voices per MIDI channel.
+*NOTE*: In order to work well, the notes in the input MIDI files should be split into monophonic voices per MIDI channel.
 If they are not, the recommended way to do so is to use my [voice-splitting](https://github.com/apmcleod/voice-splitting) package, and run like this:

 `$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingTester -w voice FILES` (also add `-l` if the files are live performance).

 This will create new MIDI files in the "voice" directory, with voice separation performed.
 Use these new MIDI files as input for meter alignment.

+This model will not output time signature changes, and will by default skip MIDI files with time signature changes in them.
+This can be disabled in the arguments (see below), but it is better to split files on time signature changes if the resulting files are long enough (at least 5 bars).

+If your MIDI files are quantized to a grid, and you want the model to use the 32nd-note pulse, use the option `-BFromFile` as described below.
+This does not force the correct phase or the correct time signature.

 ## Documentation
 This document contains some basic examples and a general overview of how to use the classes in this project.
 All specific documentation for the code found in this project can be found in the [Javadocs](https://apmcleod.github.io/met-align/doc).

 ## Installing
 The java files can all be compiled into class files in a bin directory using the Makefile